Borderline Personality Disorder

 What treatments are available for BPD?

-Borderline personality disorder symptoms may lead to distress within a family dynamic.
+Borderline personality disorder (BPD) symptoms may lead to distress within a family dynamic.
 Family therapy can be a potential long-term therapeutic plan for individuals such as parents, siblings, partners, or mothers with borderline personality disorder who often feel emotionally unstable and experience difficulty maintaining healthy relationships.
 Through family counseling, individuals with borderline personality disorder and their immediate family can meet with the therapist together to discuss behavioral and emotional interventions and learn healthy coping skills and communication strategies.

 Schema therapy can be effective for people with other personality disorders who may not respond to other treatments as it’s a combination of elements from multiple forms of therapy.
 In schema therapy, the therapists focus on targeting your schema, or a pattern of unwanted thoughts, to reduce self-destructive personality behaviors that may have developed during childhood.
+This therapy may also be helpful for individuals with anxiety disorders, as it addresses deep-rooted emotional patterns that contribute to these conditions.

 Researchers believe that TFP treatments may help those with borderline personality disorder (BPD) who experience a split optimistic and pessimistic view of themselves and their primary caregiver due to excessive childhood aggression.
 TFP aims to merge the positive and negative perspectives of personality to form a realistic view of the self and others.